comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 2. inputid - If you have multiple address forms, you can give each a number, which is returned in the response.
 Then your response code can then act appropriately.

 On the last call "full_v3/getselectedaddress"
-1. homelocation - if set to a valid postcode, or 'lat,long', it will calculate the distance from Address
+1. homelocation - if set to a valid postcode, or 'lat,long', it will calculate the distance from the Address
 2. inputid - If you have multiple address forms, you can give each a number, which is returned in the response.
-Then your response code can then act appropriately.
+Your response code can act appropriately.
 3. userid - If used within an organisation by employees of a company with a user-based license, then this should identify the call for data used to count the users.
-User Name or GUID relating to the user. (must be 8 Chars or More)
+User Name or GUID relating to the user. (must be 8 Chars or More).
+This is a requirement of the Royal Mail Terms & Conditions.
+Not required if credit packs are purchased.